-While many excellent pens are sold under the $20 price point, they don’t have the same level of fit and polish of more expensive pens.
-The will also not last as long as pens that are a step up in price, so you’ll find small problems accruing, like loose caps and bent clips.
-This is why this list doesn’t have otherwise solid pens like the Platinum Prefounte — they just won’t go the distance of these workhorse pens.
+While many excellent pens are sold under the $20 price point, they don’t have the same level of fit and polish as more expensive pens.
+They will also not last as long as pens that are a step up in price, so you’ll find small problems accruing, like loose caps and bent clips.
+This is why this list doesn’t have sub-$20 but otherwise solid fountain pens — like the Platinum Prefounte — they just won’t go the distance of a true daily writer.

 Top Choices For Everyday Fountain Pens

-- Twsbi Eco: This is a $30 pen that writes and has the features of a pen that’s easily twice the price.
-It’s highly rebuildable and pleasant both use and to maintain.
+- Twsbi Eco: This is a $30 pen that writes and has the features of a pen that’s twice the price.
+It’s highly rebuildable and both pleasant to use and to maintain.

 - Penbbs 456: A large, good-looking pen with a vacuum-filling mechanism that means it carries a lot of ink.
 The nib is surprisingly good and while it looks underwhelming is writes smoothly and reliably.

 - Platinum Procyon: This is a pen that doesn’t get as much attention as it should.
 It has a stout metal body, a responsive steel nib, and a handsome design.
 It also has all the smart design decisions found in Platinum’s modern fountain pens, like a nib that basically never seems to try out and use of Platinum’s very good cartridges.